 Right against the shore, about 10m away the wall here drops 600m straight to the sea bottom, when there were still resorts on the island this was the best shore dive in the world.
 A huge variety of coral, many turtles abound and a multitude of lionfish & smaller reef dwelling fish live on this wall.
 The entrance to the turtle cave is at about 20m down on this site.
 This incredible cave goes all the way through the island.
 To be explored you need cave training.
 There is resident Giant Barracuda and some white tips that can sometimes be found close to the entrance.
 There is a massive resident school of thousands of Big Eye Trevally hanging around about 100m from the mouth of The Turtle Cave.

 STAGHORN CREST / SOUTH POINT

+On the opposite end of the island to Barracuda Point.
 Strong current normally present at this site.
 Diving in the current here can take you through three of the marked sites.
 The place to see pelagics!
-Very large shoals of Barracuda, Jacks, Sharks and Turtles feed here.
+Very large shoals of Barracuda, Jacks, Sharks and many turtles normally feed here.

 Great spot for photography.
 This wall is covered in a multitude of soft coral.
 Hawksbill & Green Turtles live on the ledges at this site and the current is usually quite calm.